ksukhorukov/Googler/README.md

 ## Debug

 Sometimes Mechanize fails to open google.com and make a search query.
-In this case go to http://localhost:3000/sidekiq and check for any error messages in the default queue.
+In this case go to http://localhost:3000/sidekiq and check the default queue for any error messages.

 ## API